Not content with just one reworking, some exercises, like Op 335 No. 6 have six.

-As allegro was about to begin during a ballet class yesterday, I started to smirk thinking about something I’d read in the fascinating The First 75 Years of the Academy,a book about the RAD from 1995.
+As allegro was about to begin during a ballet class yesterday, I started to smirk thinking about something I’d read in Derek Parker’s fascinating book, The First 75 Years of the Academy, a brief history of the Royal Academy of Dance published on its 75th anniversary in 1995.
 It was a reminiscence about the teaching methods of Judith Espinosa, who “spoke Cockney in the old Dickensian manner” (pronouncing the letter v as w, apparently), and was rarely seen without a cigarette.
 For those used to universal smoking bans, it’s hard to believe that this was probably in a ballet studio, but even I remember having an ashtray on the piano during company class.
 In addition to chain-smoking and speaking Dickensian cockney, she also shouted so loud that people feared for her vocal health.

 Put all these together, and now imagine the way that she set her choreographic “scenas” in class: